 The Airport places advertising on noise and annoyance and other topics in aviation industry publications, local and regional news publications, and area homeowner association publications.
-The Tranquility Campaign recently targeted both pilots and passengers to better understand the importance of the Airport's Noise Abatement Procedures.
+Recent marketing campaigns targeted both pilots and passengers to better understand the importance of the Airport's Noise Abatement Procedures.